catdieval/user-workflow-and-user-stories/user-story-1.md

 - [ ] Make a named export of chartarray.

-### Creation of UploadDataPage.js in the pages folder

-- [ ] In the pages folder, create a UploadDataPage.js file.

 ### Creation of a ChartItem subfolder in the Components folder

 - [ ] Inside the Component folder create a ChartItem folder.